Wheat Ridge Business Litigation Attorney

 Unlike transactional law, such drafting a contract or partnership agreements, excellence in litigation requires understanding diverse areas of law and human nature.
 If you hire a litigation attorney who only does one kind of litigation, they can miss helpful strategies borrowed from other areas of law.
 For example, if you have a breach of contract claim and file suit only for breach of contract, the best you can usually do is to get an award for what you should have received without filing suit – meaning you often come out behind after accounting for attorney fees and costs.
 Sometimes, that is the right approach, but often there is a better way.

 Our investigations often discover that in addition to breaching the contract, the bad actor also violated other laws.
 As a result, we are often able to bring claims for more than the value of the contract and frequently we can recover attorney fees and costs as well.
-We have successfully prosecuted actions for RICO violations, Fraud, Civil Theft, COCCA, and the Colorado Consumer Protection act on behalf of clients who came in complaining about a contract dispute, even if our client was the one originally getting sued.
+We have successfully prosecuted actions for RICO violations, Business Fraud, Civil Theft, COCCA, and the Colorado Consumer Protection act on behalf of clients who came in complaining about a contract dispute, even if our client was the one originally getting sued.
 As a result, our recoveries are often several times higher than what other attorneys have recommended our clients pursue.

 We have successfully represented both subcontractors and general contractors in contract disputes involving fraud and other underhanded behaviors.
 We have represented clients in disputes over business ownership.
 We have represented companies who are being sued by competitors trying to shut them down with a variety of trumped up charges.
 We have handled construction defect claims and real estate sales disputes.
 If you own a small to medium-size business with an issue that needs to be litigated in court, we have probably handled a similar case.